Mc-Zen/quill/src/gates.typ

   /// -> int
   wire-count: 1,

+  /// How to stroke the optional control wire.
+  /// -> auto | stroke
+  wire-stroke: auto,

   /// One or more labels to add to the control wire.
 See @mqgate.wire-label.
   /// -> none | array | str | content | dictionary
   wire-label: none,